Ebazhanov/denis_visma/README.md

 1. Create and modify your project using [v0.app](https://v0.app)
 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
-4. Vercel deploys the latest version from this repository
+4. Netlify deploys the latest version from this repository